pmarguinaud/fxtran/ARTICLE.md

-What we did in this transformation is that we exchanged the loops on `JLON` and `JLEV` and added an OpenACC directive stating that the iterations of this loop should be distributed over the GPU cores, and that `Z` is a private variable, which means that each GPU core should have its own private copy.
+What we did in this transformation is that we exchanged the loops on `JLON` and `JLEV` and added an OpenACC directive stating that the iterations of this loop should be distributed over the GPU cores, and that `Z` is a private variable, which means that each GPU core should have its own private copy of this variable.

-Our transformation involves the following steps :
+Therefore, our transformation involves the following steps :

 * Parse the document
 * Target the loops that should be transformed (`JLON` loops nested in a `JLEV` loop)
 * Exchange `JLEV` and `JLON` loops
 * Find private variables (scalar variables which are modified in the `JLON` loop)
-* Create the OpenACC directive and insert it
+* Create the OpenACC directive and insert it before the loop nest

 Parsing the document is straightforward; we first invoke fxtran (the `-construct-tag` option adds tags for structures like loops, if then else constructs, etc.):